Jewel cichlid

 Hemichromis is a genus of fishes from the cichlid family, known in the aquarium trade as jewel cichlids.
 Jewel cichlids are native to Africa.
-Within West Africa, Hemichromis species are found in creeks, streams, rivers and lakes with a variety of water qualities including brackish water lagoons.
+Within West Africa, Hemichromis species are found in creeks, streams, rivers, and lakes with a variety of water qualities, including brackish-water lagoons.
+As traditionally defined, the genus includes two distinctly different groups: The five-spotted cichlid group (Hemichromis sensu stricto) and the true jewel cichlid group (Rubricatochromis), which sometimes are recognized as distinct genera.

-Maximum size reported for the different species of Hemichromis ranges from 6.5 to 26.5 cm in total length.
+The maximum size reported for the different species of Hemichromis ranges from 6.5 to 26.5 cm in total length.
 Maximum sizes in aquaria tend to be slightly smaller than in the wild.

-Many Hemichromis species are brightly coloured, though brighter body colouration is generally evident during breeding.
-Sexual dimorphism is limited, though male jewel cichlids are typically more brightly coloured and in some species have more pointed anal, ventral and dorsal fins.
-In some species, such as Hemichromis cristatus, the females can have coloring as bright as the males.
+Many Hemichromis species are brightly colored, though brighter body coloration is generally evident during breeding.
+Sexual dimorphism is limited, though male jewel cichlids are typically more brightly coloured and in some species have more pointed anal, ventral, and dorsal fins.
+In some species, such as H. cristatus, the females can have coloring as bright as the males.
 Like most cichlids, jewel cichlids have highly developed brood care.
 Hemichromis species typically form monogamous breeding pairs and the female spawns on a flat surface such as a leaf or stone.
 Both parents guard the eggs, and participate in fry raising.

 Taxonomy

 This genus consists of two distinct groups that possibly should be moved into separate genera.
 The first group, the so-called five-spotted cichlids (including H. elongatus, H. faciatus and H. frempongi), would remain in the genus Hemichromis, while the rest, the true jewel cichlids, would be moved to their own genus.
+In 2022, the new genus Rubricatochromis was described for the true jewel cichlids.